 Private Loan Programs

-Federal regulations require educational institutions to evaluate a student’s Federal Aid eligibility prior to processing of a private loan.
+Federal regulations require educational institutions to evaluate a student’s Federal Aid eligibility prior to the processing of a private loan.
 To determine your eligibility for the private loan you must complete and submit a FAFSA.
-If you do not intend to use any federal aid, you must send notification to Drexel Central electronically via Ask Drexel indicating that you are not accepting any Title IV funding for the academic year.
+If you do not intend to use any federal aid, you must complete and submit the Title IV Waiver Form to Drexel Central.

 Eligibility for a private education loan is made by the financial institution you have applied to and can be based upon the following: